jhssac-ap-cs-a-18-19/choose-your-own-program-unit-0/README.md

 3. When completed, following the process of adding, committing, and pushing as normal
 4. Then, go to [the home page for this repo](https://github.com/jhssac-ap-cs-a-18-19/choose-your-own-program-unit-0) and click "New pull request"
 5. Follow the steps to request your code is pulled into this master repo
+6. Once everyone is done, update your fork to include the programs submitted by each of your classmates